1. Applications should be submitted via the Apply Texas Application System electronically before the appropriate deadline.

 Limited financial assistance is available for low-income applicants.
 Please contact firstname.lastname@example.org to request assistance.

-Applications will still be accepted after the deadline; however, please note that applications received after the deadlines above will be processed first.
+Applications will still be accepted after the deadline; however, please note that applications received after the deadlines above will be processed last.

 2. Submit your official test scores directly to Texas A&M from ETS.

 Use Institution Code 6003 to ensure that your scores are sent to the main Texas A&M campus in College Station.
 A department code is not needed.

 - GRE General Test (Verbal, Quantitative, and Analytical Writing)

 - GRE Subject Test in Physics (only required for applications to the Physics/Applied Physics PhDs)